This is a named option within the Human Ecology, PhD.

 Credits Earned as a University Special Student at UW–Madison

 With program approval, students are allowed to transfer up to 9 University Special credits in coursework numbered 300 or above.
-These credits are not allowed to count toward the 50% graduate coursework minimum unless taken in coursework numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” attribute.
+These credits are not allowed to count toward the 50% graduate coursework minimum unless taken in coursework numbered 700 or above or are taken to meet the requirements of a capstone certificate and has the “Grad 50%” designation.
 Credits earned ten or more years prior to admission to a doctoral degree are not allowed to satisfy requirements.

 Probation